benhoyt/benhoyt.github.com/writings/goawk-compiler-vm.md

 )
 ```

 As you can see in the `print $1+$2` assembly listing above, I'm using a stack-based virtual machine.
-This is simpler to implement, because the compiler doesn't need to figure out how to allocate registers, it just pushes and pops from the stack.
+This is simpler to implement, because the compiler doesn't need to figure out how to allocate registers, it just pushes to and pops from the stack.
 Stack-based virtual machines may be slightly slower, however -- very fast virtual machines like Lua's are register-based.

 GoAWK's compiler is quite simple, with a fairly direct translation from the syntax tree to instructions.
 I use some specializations for accessing variables of different scopes: for example, fetching a global variable uses the `Global` instruction, fetching a local uses `Local`.
 (As you can see, my instruction naming scheme is extremely creative.)